CloudLabsAI-Azure/Cloud-Native-Application/labguide/Azure 06-Monitor-for-Containers.md

 ## Exercise 6: Azure Monitor for Containers-Optional

-  In this task you will be configuring the Azure Monitor on your containers
+  In this exercise, you will be configuring the Azure Monitor on your containers.

 ### Task 1: Deploy Azure Monitor for Containers